-We have a fantastic new exhibition in the foyer area which has been curated by Ella Alalade and Chris Lilley, our Digital Archive Assistants under the Kickstart scheme (see page 10 for further details).
+We have a fantastic new exhibition in the foyer area (see pages 7 and 10) which has been curated by Ella Alalade and Chris Lilley, our Digital Archive Assistants under the Kickstart scheme.
 The exhibition, Industry on the Medway: a photographic display, uses photographs from the Local Studies Photographic Collection, which Chris and Ella have been digitising.
 The exhibition runs until Saturday 27 November and is available to view any time until then during our normal opening hours.